emmerich/cordova-build/README.md

 #### POM file
 Look at the POM file in the sample directory for a good example of how to get started.
 The important configuration is the location of your PhoneGap `config.xml`.
 Make sure it points to the right place.

+## Documentation
+Right now, it's probably this README or looking at the code.
+I'll aim to get some Maven plugin documentation running.